andrew-canaday/libyimmo/doc/index.rst

 YIMMO
 =====

-Yimmo (yup, I made my own) is a streaming socket framework, that I made for the fun of it (C is fun!).
+Yimmo (yup, I made my own) is a streaming socket framework.

+It favors **ease of use** and performance over feature richness.
+It provides some basics and attempts to provide a flexible, intuitive interface upon which more complicated functionality can be built.

+It has a single-process, single-threaded operating model (multi-proc/multi-thread support is WIP).
 The I/O architecture is a traditional reactor pattern which uses `libev`_ for I/O readiness notifications.

+.. admonition:: Want to get the gist?
+   :class: admonition-info

+   - To get a feel for the overall architecture, see :ref:`Core Overview`.
+   - Have a peek at the simple `HTTP Example Server`_ or `Websocket Echo Server`_ to get a sense for the usage.

 .. contents:: Contents
    :local: